 Radiotherapy can damage the nerves that control getting an erection.
 Different studies give different statistics but from 4 to 7 out of every 10 men (40 to 70%) will no longer be able to get or keep an erection after external radiotherapy treatment for prostate cancer.
 If you have hormone therapy either before or after your radiotherapy, this further increases the risk of erection problems.

 Whether you have problems getting and keeping an erection after internal radiotherapy (brachytherapy) depends on your age and whether you have other health conditions.
 If you are under 65 when you are treated, impotence is less likely than if you are over 70.

 Leakage of urine (urinary incontinence) is rare nowadays.
 But it is more likely if you have previously had a TURP operation.
-High dose rate internal radiotherapy (brachytherapy) research has reported that between 1 and 14 men out of every 100 treated (1 to 14%) have some problem with leaking urine within 3 to 5 years of the treatment.
+Brachytherapy research has reported that between 1 and 14 men out of every 100 treated (1 to 14%) have some problem with leaking urine within 3 to 5 years of the treatment.

 Radiation damage can cause slight leaking, or a more severe problem, with complete lack of control of urine.
 But this is very rare.
 If urine leakage becomes a long term problem your doctor can refer you to a specialist incontinence clinic.
 Staff there can help you with muscle exercises, bladder training and medicines.